Policies & Procedures

 Violation of these principles may be considered cause for disciplinary action, up to and including dismissal.

-This policy is subject to all applicable laws and regulations and other recognized exceptions, including an exception allowing tobacco use for religious or ceremonial purposes.
+This policy is subject to all applicable laws and regulations and other recognized exceptions, including, without restriction, an exception allowing tobacco use for religious or ceremonial purposes.

 Compliance and Enforcement

 Compliance with this policy by all students, employees, and visitors to the campus is expected based upon our commitment to a healthy environment on campus, and our responsibility to protect individuals from the adverse health effects of exposure to secondhand smoke.
 This depends on the consideration and cooperation of both users and non-users of tobacco, electronic cigarette and vaping device.
 All members of the University community share the responsibility of adhering to and enforcing the policy and have the responsibility for communicating the policy to visitors in a courteous and considerate manner.
 Any complaints should be brought to the attention of the appropriate University administrative personnel.

 Non-compliance with this policy will be handled in the same manner as any other policy violation and is subject to the disciplinary process.
 After receiving an initial warning and reminder of the policy, repeated violations of the policy will be subject to fines of $10 for the second violation of the policy, and $50 for the third violation.
 An appeals process will be used similar to that used for appeals of parking fines.

 The following travel reimbursement guidelines are based upon the State Travel Reimbursement Act, Title 74 O.S., Section 500.1 et seq., and procedures established by the Office of State Finance, unless otherwise noted.